Sergey Ananin during the appeal hearing via videoconference, January 30

 Case History

 Sergey Ananin from Belovo was detained and placed in a temporary detention facility after his home was searched in February 2021.
-On that day, the security forces also went to the homes of his wife's parents and several fellow believers.
-As it turned out, a peaceful believer became a defendant in a criminal case on extremism, which was initiated by the RF Investigative Committee.
-After two days in custody, Ananin, who had recently had a heart attack and heart surgery, was placed under house arrest.
+On that day, the law enforcement officers also went to the homes of his wife's parents and several fellow believers.
+It became clear, that the peaceful believer was made a defendant in a criminal case for extremism, which was initiated by the RF Investigative Committee.
+After 2 days in custody, Ananin, who had recently had a heart surgery after suffering a heart attack, was placed under house arrest.
 This preventive measure deprived him of the opportunity to receive the complete medical care necessary for recovery after surgery.
 In January 2022, the believer's case went to court.
 The prosecution called on representatives of various churches, as well as a religious scholar, as witnesses.
 They did not know the defendant personally, and they had nothing bad to say about Jehovah's Witnesses in general.
-In March 2023, the court sentenced Sergey Ananin to 6 years in a penal colony, the sentence was upheld by the courts of appeal and cassation.
+In March 2023, the court sentenced Sergey Ananin to 6 years in a penal colony; the verdict was upheld by the courts of appeal and cassation.

 Timeline